KnockIT-MC/KnockDC/README.md

 # KnockDC
 KnockDC is a Discord integration plugin for KnockIT.

+## Features
+* Send chat messages from Discord and back
+* Minecraft join and leave messages to Discord

 ## Installation
 Download the plugin jar from [here](https://modrinth.com/plugin/knockdc/versions) and place it in your plugins folder.